 There are several articles describing JWTs, so we’ll only give a brief overview here.
 JWT, or JSON Web Token, is an open standard structured format that allows the sharing of security information, such as login requests, typically between a client and server.

-Note: The mobile JWT is only for the Zendesk Web Widget and SDKs.
+Note: JWT for Messaging is only for the Zendesk Web Widget and SDKs.
 It is not the same as the Support SDK JWT or the Zendesk Support SSO JWT.

-There are three main parts of a mobile JWT:
+There are three main parts of a JWT for Messaging:

 • Header: Describes the type of token (in this case, JWT) and the signing algorithm being used.